Sryml/Amagate/README.md

 ## 💡 Pooling Ideas

-The current workflow of Amagate is not yet perfect, and some features of the Blade engine have not been implemented, such as the particle system, physics system, halo effects, animation transitions, etc.
+The current workflow of Amagate is not yet perfect, and some features of the Blade engine have not been implemented, such as the particle system, halo effects, etc.
 If anyone can provide suggestions for a more efficient map-building workflow or ideas for simulating Blade functions in Blender, I would be very grateful.

 Any suggestions or questions are welcome.
 Feel free to submit [Issues](https://github.com/Sryml/Amagate/issues) on GitHub or discuss them on [Discord](https://discord.gg/ZWdfcx2KW2).